Myrmecia (ant): Description

 Myrmecia ants are easily noticeable due to their large mandibles, large compound eyes that provide excellent vision and a powerful sting that they use to kill prey.
 Each of their eyes contains 3,000 facets, making them the second largest in the ant world.
 Size varies widely, ranging from 8 to 40 mm in length.
 The largest Myrmecia species is M. brevinoda, with workers measuring 37 mm; M. brevinoda workers are also the largest in the world.
 Almost all species are monomorphic, but M. brevinoda is the only known species where polymorphism exists.
 It is well known that two worker subcastes exist, but this does not distinguish them as two different polymorphic forms.
 This may be due to the lack of food during winter and they could be incipient colonies.
 The division of labour is based on the size of ant, rather than its age, with the larger workers foraging for food or keeping guard outside the nest, while the smaller workers tend to the brood.

-Their coloration is variable; black combined with red and yellow is a common pattern, and many species have golden-colored pubescence (hair).
-Many other species are brightly colored which warns predators to avoid them.
+Their colouration is variable; black combined with red and yellow is a common pattern, and many species have golden-coloured pubescence (hair).
+Many other species are brightly coloured which warns predators to avoid them.
 The formicine ant Camponotus bendigensis is similar in appearance to M. fulvipes, and data suggest C. bengdigensis is a batesian mimic of M. fulvipes.
 The number of malpighian tubules differs between castes; in M. dispar, males have 16 tubules, queens range from 23 to 26, and workers have 21 to 29.

 Worker ants are usually the same size as each other, although this is not true for some species; worker ants of M. brevinoda, for example, vary in length from 13 to 37 mm.
 The mandibles of the workers are long with a number of teeth, and the clypeus is short.
 The antennae consist of 12 segments and the eyes are large and convex.
 Based on a study on the antennal sensory of M. pyriformis, the antennal sensilla are known to have eight types.
 Large ocelli are always present.